JAForbes/blog/posts/alternative-to-npm-scripts.md

 There are many shells out there, zsh, fish, dash, and on and on.
 But Bash is the javascript of shell languages.
 It is ubiquitious, it is supported everywhere, it is the lingua franca.
 If you install Git on Windows, you also install a capable bash simulation.
 Windows 10 ships with a native subsystem for linux that makes native calls to win32 api's, and unsurprisingly the first shell/os they supported was Ubuntu and bash.

 Bash is preinstalled on OSX, and nearly every linux distribution under the sun.
-When its not available, its easily attainable.
+When it's not available, it's easily attainable.
 Your CI likely runs bash.

 Dev tooling is one of the easiest parts of our stack to introduce tech (perhaps even more so than tests) because it doesn't affect our customers.
 Even if you work at an enterprise .NET shop with powershell all the way down, there is nothing preventing you from using bash in your company.
 If you are using git you probably already have bash on your system even if you are not aware of it.

 There's really no excuse, or reason any more to support cmd.exe in npm.
 It's the source of countless bugs across countless projects.
-It introduces contributor friction and its all because we're assuming that learning bash is not a pre-requisite for using node tooling: maybe it should be.
+It introduces contributor friction and it's all because we're assuming that learning bash is not a pre-requisite for using node tooling: maybe it should be.

 There's very insidious incompatiblities like `&` indicating a parallel processs in bash, but the equivalent of a semicolon under windows.

 We can use npm modules that emulate bash functionality, but without using bash directly it will be difficult to support a suite of useful operations.

 I'm not saying node shouldn't run on windows, I'm saying npm shouldn't run on windows.
-And at the very least, your team should only use bash for its build tooling.
+And at the very least, your team should only use bash for it's build tooling.

 The current state of the art
 -----------------------------

 Let's say we have a `package.json` that uses browserify.
 We're going to use `npm-run-all` to run multiple jobs in parallel and `mkdirp` to create required folders.
 If you use `mkdir -p` on windows you'll create a directory called `-p`.

 We're going to handle both dev and production bundling, with minification and transpilation.
 It's still going to be simpler than most projects tend to be.
 I'm ignoring steps like deployments, css concentation and even caching mitigation.
-But hopefully complicated enough to see the benefits of the proposal.
+But hopefully complicated enough to see the benefit's of the proposal.

 We install our dev dependencies locally and write our scripts like so: